This is the way to get a flavorful, tender and juicy venison roast. Using the slow cooker is the easiest way to make perfect venison roast every time.

 2. Add plenty of aromatics and seasoning

-I love a blend of plenty of onions, garlic, salt, pepper and Italian seasoning.
-Worchestershire sauce and tomato paste are also added for depth of flavor.
+I love a blend of plenty of onions, garlic cloves, salt, black pepper and Italian seasoning.
+Worcestershire sauce and tomato paste are also added for depth of flavor.
 Ingredients can be simple but also impactful and majorly flavorful.
 You won’t need canned soup or seasoning packets here.

 3. Acid is important